 “I is when I ain’t got no place ta stay.”

 “Com’n,” a skinny kid says, “y’all kin hangs at our house.
 They’s all gone ‘til late.”

 That settled, the party rolls on.
-His name is Petey and Blondie was Claire, his sister.
+His name is Petey and Blondie is Claire, his sister.
 They are from a sketchy part of Cocoa Beach, but I’m not being choosy.
 Their house is a square Craftsman all covered with overgrown bushes.
 We finish off all the beer.
 I waste fifteen of Jimmy’s dollars on a case of Pabst – PBR, the teen favorite when we can get it.
 Petey plays records which we sing to, some of us without much ability, but all with gusto.
 Flo must have awakened my hetero side because Claire and I go at it pretty heavy back in her room.
 After the deed is done, we plop on the couch together.
 I’m sound asleep, only to be awakened by a parent none too happy I’m hanging on to his daughter.
 Petey grabs me, drags me to his room and deposits me on his big water-bed.
 I wake up later with him cuddled next to me.
-I must be confused about who he is, sleeping with me, so I kiss him solidly on the lips.
+I must be confused about who is sleeping with me, as I kiss him solidly on the lips.